How to Demolish a House Yourself

 When all construction materials in one room have been removed, move on to the other bedrooms and hallways.
 Collect piping and wiring along the way and salvage any decorative fixtures as you’re able, including ceiling fans and lighting systems.

-Unlike bedrooms and hallways, bathroom demolition involves several more complicated deconstruction tasks, including the removal of sinks, bathtubs and other fixtures.
-Keep in mind that if these fixtures are removed intact, they can be used again in the future.
+Unlike bedrooms and hallways, bathroom demolition involves several more complicated deconstruction tasks, including the removal of sinks, bathtubs, toilets and other fixtures.
+Keep in mind that if you keep them intact, they can be used again in the future.

 After the bathroom has been cleared of belongings and the fixtures have been uninstalled, get to work removing the flooring materials and deconstructing the walls as outlined above.